 My teaching pages can be found at ENSEIRB-MATMECA moodle web site

 .
 Both web sites require an account at ENSEIRB-MATMECA and are in French.

-All software of Runtime team
+All software of STORM team

 a library for Fuzzy Array Dataflow Analysis.
 The goal of this library